zuozhenggh/learning-library/analytics-library/oac-ctd/lab1-access-oac-and-load-data/access-oac-and-load-data.md

 Data is now ready to be used, however, to have access to one of the easiest methods, you need to enable searching on the dataset.

 To do so:
+1. Naviagte to home screen by clicking Go back arrow from top left corner.
-1. Click on the Navigator menu (“burger” icon) on the top left corner.
+2. Click on the Navigator menu (“burger” icon) on the top left corner.
-2. Click on “Data”
+3. Click on “Data”

 ![](images/12_data_hamburger_icon.png " ")